-Recently, the CWPRU updated the level III reference sediment yields within the Tombigbee River Basin.
-The reference yields, or TMDL target, for this TMDL were derived from the empirical analysis of historical flow and suspended sediment concentrations for stable streams in the appropriate level III ecoregion(s) for HUC 03160104, which is the Southeastern Plains Ecoregion (65).
+Recently, the CWPRU updated the level III reference sediment yields within the Yazoo River Basin.
+The reference yield, or TMDL target, for this TMDL was derived from the empirical analysis of historical flow and suspended sediment concentrations for stable streams in the appropriate level III ecoregion(s) for the Yazoo River Basin.
+It is appropriate to use the target values developed for streams in this oxbow lake TMDL because the sediment delivered to the oxbow lakes needs to be addressed in the tributaries of the lakes.

 According to 40 CFR §130.2 (i), TMDLs can be expressed in terms of mass per time, toxicity, or other appropriate measure.
 This TMDL is expressed as the tons of sediment that can be discharged from an acre of a subwatershed during a day (tons/acre/day) at the effective discharge and still attain the applicable water quality standard.
-This results in a range of acceptable reference yields in tons per acre per day at the effective discharge for each water body within HUC 03160104.
+This results in a range of acceptable reference yields in tons per acre per day at the effective discharge for each water body that flows into the oxbow lakes.

-It is expected that all values within a range of acceptable yields will result in attainment of water quality standards.
-The TMDL target is expressed at the effective discharge.
+It is expected that all values within a range of acceptable yields will result in attainment of water quality standards within the stream.
+The TMDL target is expressed at the effective discharge of the stream.
 The effective discharge is the channel-forming flow or the flow that moves the most sediment.
 The effective discharge is obtained by combining flow frequency data with sediment transport relationships.
 The effective discharge occurs statistically once every one and a half years, not on a daily basis.
-However, because the effective discharge is the critical condition, compliance with the TMDL at the effective discharge will result in the attainment of the water quality standards at all times.
+However, because the effective discharge is the critical condition, compliance with the TMDL target within each tributary to the oxbow lakes at the effective discharge of that tributary will result in the attainment of the water quality standards at all times within both the tributaries and oxbow lakes in which they flow.

-For many of the §303(d) listed streams in the Tombigbee River Basin sediment data were either not available or were insufficient to calibrate a water quality model for prediction of existing sediment loads.
+For the §303(d) listed oxbow lakes in the Yazoo River Basin sediment data were not available to calibrate a water quality model for prediction of existing sediment loads.
 Therefore, this TMDL does not provide an existing load specific to each water body.
-A range of unstable values was assigned to the listed water bodies within HUC 03160104 based on the level III ecoregion unstable stream values.
-The unstable range is representative of the existing loads that would be expected for water bodies within HUC 03160104.
-The unstable range for water bodies within HUC 03160104 is 0.002 to 0.054 tons per acre per day at the effective discharge.
-The unstable yields are larger than the target yields, therefore, a reduction is recommended for HUC 03160104.
-Based on the ranges of stable and unstable yield values, a reduction of 77% to 97% is recommended in HUC 03160104.
+A range of unstable values was assigned to the unstable water bodies based on the level III ecoregion unstable stream values.
+If the tributaries to the oxbow lakes are assumed to be unstable, the unstable range is representative of the existing loads that would be expected to enter the oxbow lakes.
+The unstable range is 0.002 to 0.054 tons per acre per day at the effective discharge of the tributary.
+The unstable yields are larger than the target yields, therefore, a reduction is recommended.
+Based on the ranges of stable and unstable yield values, a reduction of 77% to 97% is recommended.